-Republican Unitary Enterprise "Belarusian National Reinsurance Organization" Independent Auditors' Report Page 2 always detect a material misstatement when it exists.
+Republican Unitary Enterprise "Belarusian National Reinsurance Organization" Independent Auditors' Report Page 2 an auditors' report that includes our opinion.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with ISAs will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.